langzizhixin/IP_LAP_256/README.md

 # IP_LAP_256 is ours LangXin_V2
 This is a project about talking faces.
-We use 256X256 sized facial images for training, which can generate720p, 1080p, 2k ,4k Digital Humanhuman videos.
+We use 256X256 sized facial images for training, Because his face is cut from the forehead, the face size of 256X256 is equivalent to the face size of wav2lip384.
+So it can generate 720p, 1080p, 2k ,4k Digital Humanhuman videos.
-IP_LAP use 128x128
+IP_LAP use a network structure of 128x128  , IP_LAP_256 use a network structure of 256x256.
 We have done the following work:
 1. Add video cutting codes.
 2. Add filelists to generate code.
-3. Trained 1000 people, 50 hours, and over 50000 pieces of data.
+3. Trained 1000 people, 50 hours dataset, and over 50000 pieces of data.
 4. Dear friends, we no released the best landmark  checkpoint, you need load pre training weights for easy subsequent training, but we released the best renderer checkpoint ,you can use it directly
 5. If you want to achieve better reasoning results, then refer to my demo video for shooting.